Skip to content

 A practical flow is:

-4. Persist destination metadata only after the destination schema is applied.
+6. Mark destination metadata as Applied only after the destination schema is actually ready for following row events.

-The built-in BigQuery destination follows this shape: it marks destination schema metadata as Applying, applies add/rename/drop operations, then marks the schema as Applied.
-Because BigQuery DDL is not transactional, a crash while metadata is Applying may require manual intervention.
+The built-in BigQuery, ClickHouse, and Snowflake destinations follow this shape: they mark destination schema metadata as Applying, apply the supported add/rename/drop operations, then mark the schema as Applied.
+Because destination DDL is not always transactional, a crash while metadata is Applying may require manual intervention.

 Other destination modules may support a narrower schema-change surface.
 Treat Event::Relation as the stable ETL contract, then check the destination's status and implementation before relying on automatic destination DDL.